Nishith-Reddy/primeNumbers/readme.md

-This python program helps in finding whether the entered number is prime or not prime
+These programs helps in finding whether the entered number is prime or not prime Languages : Python, C, C++, C#, Java and JavaScript